kavirajk/AlgoCourse/Week3/Selection_Randomized/README.md

 ### Better Solution (Quick Sort): `Run time: O(n) "on Average"`

 Here we going to solve selection problem in <code>O(n)</code> time.
 The first time when I hear this it was un-belivable.
 How could this be posibly solved with time <code>O(n)</code>, the same time needed just to scan or read the complete input.
-Ever since, its is one of the coolest algorithm I ever learnt.
+Another cool thing is, this algorithm is "in-place" i.e it doesn't require any extra memory space.
+Its is one of the coolest algorithm I ever learnt.

 Here we are going to use "Partition sub-routine" that we used in quick sort and piggyback on it.
 See course lecture for explanation.